 Professionally, I got on the verge of a burnout, having lost my temper on a particularly annoying day.
 It truly was a signal that my life urgently needed to change.
 Typically functioning on auto-pilot, I lost all motivation as well as my patience with people.
 Ultimately, the stress of continuously being surrounded by stupidity, the increasingly high workload, and the long commute each day was getting to me.
 I lost my drive and passion.
 Luckily I was able to get some time off and put some things into perspective.
 And believe me, that breathing period came just in time.

 But that was not the worst part of the year.
-Sadly, 2017 was a year of great loss to me.
+Sadly, 2017 was a year of great personal loss to me.
 A year full of death and mourning.
 In the span of 2 months, both my remaining grandmothers passed away.

-My maternal grandmother was diagnosed with pancreatic cancer in late 2016 and passed away less then a year later.
+My maternal grandmother got pancreatic cancer in late 2016 and passed away less then a year later.
 It was incredibly hard to see her suffer and whither away.
 Words can barely describe the helplessness you feel when you see someone you love in such pain and agony.
 Especially when it’s someone who still had some much life in her.
 I miss her dearly – especially now and in coming months.
 Her death has hit our family very hard.

 My step-grandmother then suddenly died a couple of weeks later as well, at 95 years old.
 She was just days away from her 96th birthday.
 Although it was sad to see her go, it was a relief that she no longer had to suffer either.
 After all, her high age caused her a lot of ailments which destroyed all quality of life.
 I helped to take care of her as best as I could in her last months, but in the end she went peacefully in her sleep.
 She had a good life, and will be missed as well.